datreant/datreant.data/docs/index.rst

 structure.
 It provides the ``data`` limb for Treants, Trees, Bundles, and Views from `datreant.core`_.

+.. warning:: This module is **experimental**.
+It is not API stable, and has
+             many rough edges and limitations.
+It is, however, usable.

 .. _`datreant`: http://datreant.org/
 .. _`numpy`: http://www.numpy.org/
 .. _`pandas`: http://pandas.pydata.org/